simple-java-mail/smtp-connection-pool/smtp-connection-pool-demo/README.md

 Simple Java Mail 9.2.0 uses `batch-module` internally when its high-level `Mailer` enables connection pooling, so that optional JAR is present here only to make `SimpleJavaMailDemo` realistic.
 The demo never imports or calls an `internal` batch type.

 Using `batch-module` directly is a different product path.
-Its supported public API is planned in [Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) for Simple Java Mail 10.0.0.
-A standalone batch demo belongs in this module after that release is available; until then, adding one would teach an unsupported internal API.
+Its supported public API is planned in [Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) for Simple Java Mail 9.3.0.
+A standalone batch demo belongs in this module after that release is available; until then, adding one would teach an unpublished API.